ekandreas/nordiciron/web/app/themes/nordiciron/README.md

 - Bower ([http://bower.io/](http://bower.io/)) -`npm install -g bower`

 #### Usage
-After you've downloaded Hooch, and run `npm install` and `gulp` from the command line you can start using gulp.
+After you've downloaded nordiciron, and run `npm install` and `gulp` from the command line you can start using gulp.

 #### Gulp